JWBurgers/Bitcoin_Server/Chapter 8 - Building Bitcoin Core.md

 * Building from the source code will allow you to experiment with the latest version of Bitcoin Core, not only the latest release.
 * Building from the source code will allow you to run tests on the codebase.

 So particularly for developers, building from source code has various advantages.
 But even if you are not a developer building from source code can be educational, so that is the path we will follow here.
-As everywhere else in this guide, we will assume that you are running Debian for the instructions.
-But if you are running a different Linux distribution, you can consult the build instructions in the documentation section of the code base for support [https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md).
+In case you are running a different Linux distribution than Debian, you can consult the build instructions in the documentation section of the code base for support [https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md).

 ## Preliminaries